alfonmga/symfony.demo.on.roids/README.md

 3. ``vagrant up``
 4. Wait until Ansible installs and configure everything
 5. Finally navigate to <a href="http://192.168.50.88/" target="_blank">**http://192.168.50.88**</a> to browse the app

+Congratulations!
+You're now ready to use The Symfony Demo On Roids.

 <img src="https://i.imgur.com/qovozc2.png" heigh="10%" width="10%" align="right">
 ## RESTful API + HATEOAS